hopeforsenegal/com.moonlitstudios.immediatestyle/ControlStructures/Readme.md

         // This component (well.. really all of these components) needs a to have a RootMapping.
         // Each Rootmapping then specifies an "ID" which we use as the index.
         // We suggest using "Using Sibling Index for ID" in particular.
 	ImmediateStyle.DragDrop(guid, out _);
     }
 ```

 If you are still confused then perhaps
 https://caseymuratori.com/blog_0001
-will be better at explaining on what the intended goal is here
+will be better at explaining on what the intended goal is with programming things this way.